stephanieleroux/ABL4SI/myjournal.md

 ## 2023-04-19
 * Q&A by email with GS about  ORCA2 config with ABL.

+## 2023-04-14
+* Asked reference to Einar about their in-house ABL model from Richard Davy.
+Got the reference of a paper and his thesis where the model is described (initially developed for the Martian atmosphere and dust).

 ## 2023-04-05
 * Starting with the ORCA2_ICE_ABL  NEMO4.2 reference config on JeanZay@IDRIS.
 * My step-by-step technical notes [here](https://github.com/stephanieleroux/ABL4SI/blob/main/DOCS/ORCA2-ABL1D_NEMO-REF-CONFIG_technotes.md).